Leading Sustainable Organizations

 Because of the significance of this business for both buyers and sellers, banks and insurers can be seen as important enablers of global trade.
-Although most major financial institutions are making tremendous progress in identifying and assessing the environmental and social risks of their business transactions, for the majority, trade finance remains a gap in their environmental and social risk management systems.

 1. Note that this article discusses the trade finance business related to the global trade in services and the physical delivery of goods, and does not cover trading in commodities on financial markets and the corresponding controversies.